INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules.com: I know it’s difficult.
 There are many bands who keep on fighting with the same problems…

 Doro Pesch: Yeah, yeah, yeah.
 Then you know contracts.
 I never took care of that shit.
 I always wanted to do music.
-I’m not a business woman.
+I’m not a businesswoman.
 I just want to make the fans happy.
-Contracts, it never meant to me anything, it just bothered me actually.
+Contracts, it never meant to be anything, it just bothered me actually.
 The manager and the lawyer, sometimes we didn’t even get a lawyer.
 I just don’t want to be that person, I don’t want to be a business person.
 It’s not good.
-Of course I’m happy that people do that job, it’s great, but for a musician you want to do what you love and you want to, you want to do music and paint and do photos and make a good performance.
+Of course, I’m happy that people do that job, it’s great, but for a musician, you want to do what you love and you want to, you want to do music and paint and do photos and make a good performance.
 It stresses me out too, I must say, the business aspect in all these years it was always terrible.
 When you feel that people want to rip you off.
 You look in their faces and you know that guy or whatever he wants to steal all your rights your – it’s like, oh man.
 It’s, but it’s I guess part of, part of the –

 Metal-Rules.com: That’s part of the music business, unfortunately.

-Metal-Rules.com: A few years ago hurricane Irene stormed in New York and it hit even your house quite hard.
+Metal-Rules.com: A few years ago Hurricane Irene stormed in New York and it hit even your house quite hard.
 How did it go this time with hurricane Sandy?

 Doro Pesch: Yeah, yeah, Irene was nothing compared to the Sandy shit.
 That was the first time that I thought, oh man, and everything was destroyed, wet and destroyed.
 You couldn’t save anything anymore.
 Now the Sandy thing, everything is completely destroyed.
 Probably the house has to – I rent an apartment.
 It’s not my house but the drummer, he bought this house and rents half of it.
 Probably you have to – it has to be rebuilt from scratch.
 Now it’s the same dealing with the insurance.
 In America they have sometimes not so much insurance or no insurance but all this stuff which was dear to me, like photos, something that Ronnie James Dio wrote to me, it’s all gone, it’s all in the ocean, stuff that can never be replaced.